 Confusion around glyphosate (commonly known as Roundup) and its use in wheat farming has sparked concern among consumers.
-Is wheat “drenched” in chemicals before harvest?
+Is wheat “drenched” in chemicals, or pesticides, before harvest?
 Are glyphosate residues harming our health?
 Let’s separate fact from fiction.

 What Is Glyphosate?